primer/octicons/README.md

   }
   ```

 - Octicons are not monospaced.
 This lets them work well next to type, but it means they won’t stack nicely by default.
-If you intend to stack octicons, such as in navigation, you will want to add some CSS to make them the same width, and centered.
+If you intend to stack Octicons, such as in navigation, you will want to add some CSS to make them the same width, and centered.
 For example:

   ``` css
   .navigation .octicon {